swingerman/lovelace-fluid-level-background-card/README.md

 - `level_color` - the color of the fluid level
 - `background_color` - the color of the background
 - `severity` - a list of severity levels that will change the color of the fluid level based on the value of the sensor entity
+- `top_margin` - a percentage (0-20%) margin from the top to prevent wave clipping at 100% level

 ---